ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 established.

-To reflect the needs of an individual connection, they can be specified with different preference, whereby the preference is one of the following levels:
+To reflect the needs of an individual connection, they can be specified with different preference levels from the following table , whereby the preference is one of the following levels:

    | Preference   | Effect                                                    |